Rebecca-J7/Plant-Bodyguard-Rosehack-2025/README.md

 - Sense movement is nearby, and a buzzer sound will be played if something is within range of the plant.
 ## Challenges
 - Finding a way to prevent the temperature sensor from being affected by the heating up due to excess voltage.
-- The temperature keeps reading at a significantly higher one than the actual temperature in the room.
+- The temperature keeps reading significantly higher than the actual temperature in the room.
 - This project required us to use a lot of components in conjunction with one another, thus it was quite challenging to adjust the code so that they ran smoothly.
 ## Accomplishments
 - Getting the photoresistor to work in sync with and control the brightness of the LED.